tounano/hyperquext/README.md

 As a rule of thumb, Low-level (`decorquest`) decorators should be preffered.
 Please look at the documentation of [decorquest](https://github.com/tounano/decorquest) to see how it should be done.

-The only case when you should prefer developing a Hig-level decorator is when the success of the request depends on the response, such as the case of handling `3XX redirects` or introducing a feature where you retry the request if it fails.
+The only case when you should prefer developing a High-level decorator is when the success of the request depends on the response, such as the case of handling `3XX redirects` or introducing a feature where you retry the request if it fails.

 ###API